petros-d/docs/docs/environment-variables.md

 ## Environment Variable Priority

-Given the ability to set environment variables across 3 different methods potentially simultaneously, it's worth noting the precedence each take.

 On Astronomer, environment variables will be applied and overridden in the following order:

 1. Astronomer UI